willstall/impopsicles/README.md

 Popsicles are delicious, but *Impopsicles* are impossibly delicious.
 Inspired by amazing artists like M.C.
 Escher and Andy Warhol, Impopsicles is a long-form generative series that blends light, math, and dessert to shape gorgeous Interactive Popsicles.
 Each 'cicle' is a just another lick of creation.

 ## Technology
-*Impopsicles* are first given randomized seed values in Javascript.
-These values are then used to create a custom GLSL fragment shader.
-The shader is then compiled in real-time.
+*Impopsicles* are born in Javascript where each piece starts as randomized seed values.
+These values are used to create a custom GLSL fragment shader which is compiled in realtime.
 Raymarching is used to render the scene.
-Each piece, at it's core, is a uniquely generated SDF ( signed distance field ) that is then modified in unique and unexpected ways.
+Each piece, at its core, is a uniquely generated signed distance field ( SDF ) that is then modified in unique and unexpected ways.

 ## User Input
-A collector has the ability to move an Impopsicle around.
+*Impopsicles* are interactive giving the collector the ability to spin the popsicle around and view it 360 degress around an axis.
 While moving, the raymarcher runs in low-detail mode allowing for very quick rendering.
 When static the piece defaults to a high-detail mode.
 The default resolution option is 2, but can lowered or raised via 0-9 on keyboard input.
 0 being the lowest detail and 9 being the highest.

 The spacebar can also be used to allow for an ambient rotation action.